Exposing Blindspots: Cultural Bias Evaluation in Generative Image Models: Detailed Model-Country Analysis

 Figure~\ref{fig:app-human} shows the change in HQS by country.
 In contrast to the flat or increasing trend of the CLIPScore, the Average HQS demonstrates a significant and steep decline across all six countries for the majority of models, particularly after step 1.
 This deterioration strongly aligns with human perception that iterative editing leads to substantial cultural and aesthetic degradation.
 For most high-performing models---Stable Diffusion, HiDream, Qwen-Image, and NextStep---the HQS drops from an initial score near 4.0 (or higher) down to a final score between 1.0 and 2.5 by step 5.
 The most pronounced decline is observed in Korea and the U.S., where models like Stable Diffusion and HiDream drop to scores near 1.0, indicating near-total failure in cultural or aesthetic quality by the final edit.
 FLUX.1, while still showing a measurable decline, consistently maintains the highest HQS at step 5 across all countries.
 This result suggests that although cultural erosion is present, FLUX.1 is more robust at preserving key image elements over iterative edits compared to its counterparts.
 The steepest drop for most models often occurs between step 1 and step 3, signaling that the second and third I2I loops introduce critical loss of culturally salient context or coherence.

 The consistent and significant decline in HQS across diverse cultural contexts provides compelling evidence that iterative I2I editing is unreliable for preserving human-perceived quality and cultural integrity.
 Automatic metrics, such as CLIPScore, fail to capture fundamental cultural degradation.
+Table~\ref{tab:appD-hqs} lists HQS deltas from base to step~5.